jeanbaptistemora/fluidattacks-universe2/docs/src/docs/criteria/compliance/pcidss.md

 - [10.2.1 - Individual user accesses to cardholder data](/criteria/requirements/075)

-- 10.2.2 - Actions taken by anyindividual with root or administrative privileges
+- 10.2.2 - Actions taken by any individual with root or administrative privileges

     - [046.
 Manage the integrity of critical files](/criteria/requirements/046)